Gorge Walking in Cyprus

 Cyprus Walks

-The most spectacular part of the walk is early on where the sides of the gorge virtually touch and there is an eerie yet beautiful light - the best spot for picture taking (see the images above).
+The most spectacular part of the walk is early on where the sides of the gorge virtually touch and there is an eerie yet beautiful light - the best spot for picture taking (see the picture opposite ).

 Many people just walk to this point but for the intrepid, you can carry on up the gorge picking your way across pools of water and clambering over boulders of varying heights.